csknk/git-notes/rebasing.md

 # Rebasing
+Rebasing, like merging, is a way of integrating changes from one branch to another.

+Rebasing moves or combines a sequence of commits to a new base commit.
+This maintains a linear project history - making it appear as though the branch was created from a different commit (base).

+Rebase rewrites history, whereas merging is a forward moving change record.

 * Rebasing moves a branch to the tip of another branch
 * Rebasing is a form of merge and may result in merge conflicts